-There are four stages to being admitted as a Liveryman of the Company.
+There are a number of stages to being admitted as a Liveryman of the Company.
 Initially, candidates have to be eligible for admission to the Freedom by one of various methods set out below.

-Eligible candidates are admitted to the Freedom of the Company at the end of their interview and briefing, in a ceremony.
+- Eligible candidates are admitted to the Freedom of the Company at the end of their interview and briefing, in a special ceremony.